-- 13.11 The FOI Act requires agencies to have both an IPS entry and a disclosure log.
-These are distinct and separate requirements under the FOI Act. - 13.12 The purpose of the IPS is to make more information available to the public by mandating the publication of specified categories of information and authorising other information to be published.
-The IPS requires agencies to actively and regularly consider what information is of value to the public and make that information publicly available on their website.
-As noted above ([13.1]-[13.3]) the requirement for agencies to have an IPS entry is contained in Part II of the FOI Act. - 13.13 If an agency gives access to a document in response to an FOI request, it is required to publish that information to the public on a website (the disclosure log) within 10 days of giving access to the information (subject to certain exceptions for personal and business information that it would be unreasonable to publish see Part 14 of these Guidelines).
+13.12 The FOI Act requires agencies to have both an IPS entry and a disclosure log.
+These are distinct and separate requirements under the FOI Act.

+13.13 The purpose of the IPS is to make more information available to the public by mandating the publication of specified categories of information and authorising other information to be published.
+Regular and active consideration of which information is of value to the public will assist agencies to meet the legislative intent of Part II of the FOI Act in making that information publicly available on their website.
+As noted above [13.1]) the requirement for agencies to have an IPS entry is contained in Part II of the FOI Act.

+13.14 If an agency gives access to a document in response to an FOI request, it is required to publish that information to the public on a website (the disclosure log) within 10 days of giving access to the information (subject to certain exceptions for personal and business information that it would be unreasonable to publish - see Part 14 of these Guidelines).
 The disclosure log is therefore a list of all the information in documents that the agency has released in response to FOI requests, unless an exception applies.
-The rationale for the disclosure log requirement is that if certain information released in response to an FOI request is therefore likely to enhance transparency and accountability and to reduce the need for agencies to respond to individual FOI requests because the information is publicly available.
+The rationale for the disclosure log requirement is that if certain information is of interest to an individual, it may also be of interest to others.
+Publication of information released in response to an FOI request is therefore likely to enhance transparency and accountability and to reduce the need for agencies to respond to individual FOI requests because the information is publicly available.
 The requirement for agencies to have a disclosure log is contained in s 11C of the FOI Act.